Transfers Into SFPP

 SFPP has a transfer agreement in place with the Local Authorities Pension Plan (LAPP) and the Royal Canadian Mounted Police (RCMP) Pension Plan.
 If you have earned service with LAPP or the RCMP Pension Plan, you may be eligible to transfer the associated benefit entitlement into SFPP in order to increase your pensionable service with SFPP.

 Pensionable service is a factor in the formula used to calculate your SFPP pension—the more pensionable service you have, the higher your pension payments and the sooner you may be eligible to begin collecting your SFPP pension.
-If you’re interested in transferring, you can submit a transfer application through the Secure Mailbox on mypensionplan.ca, by mail, or by fax.
+If you’re interested in transferring, you can submit a transfer application through Secure Messages, by mail or by fax.

 If you have service with a Registered Pension Plan other than LAPP or the RCMP Pension Plan, or you missed the deadline to transfer service under a transfer agreement, you may be able to purchase all or some of that service under SFPP.
 Read more about Buying Service.

 - You must be a current member of SFPP when you apply to transfer your LAPP or RCMP Pension Plan benefit entitlement into SFPP.